riscvarchive/riscv-qemu/README.md

 **About:**

 The `riscv-softmmu` target for full system RV64G emulation is currently supported.
-It supports booting [riscv-linux]. `riscv-qemu` now provides support for the updated privileged spec.
+It supports booting [riscv-linux].
+Remote GDB debugging is also supported (see the section below).

 **RISC-V Port Authors:**